Japan Pulp and Paper Company Limited

 • Japan Pulp & Paper and consolidated subsidiaries in and outside of Japan

-• Figures for subsidiaries outside of Japan for 2019 to 2021 are estimated based on 2022 emissions.
+• Figures for subsidiaries outside of Japan for fiscal 2019 to 2021 are estimated based on 2022 emissions.

 • Calculated in accordance with the standards of the GHG Protocol.
 The coefficients used for calculations are based on Japan’s Act on Promotion of Global Warming Countermeasures.